2akura/cml-generator/README.md

 ```
 WHY IS THIS PROJECT UNIQUE ? :

-the gimmick of this project is that it's unlike any site's that uses traditional implementations for lookup process,
+the gimmick is that it's unlike any site's that uses traditional implementations for lookup process,
-this site utilizing matrix-table driven finite state machine algorithm -mapping grid templates directly to the data-
+utilizing matrix-table driven finite state machine algorithm -mapping grid templates directly to the data-
 this further reduce engine's complexity and enhance the speed of the lookup process for faster output
 ```
 <img width="2492" height="1104" alt="Screenshot 2025-08-06 at 5 41 34 PM" src="https://github.com/user-attachments/assets/deb68f43-fe50-42f7-9b8a-95068e8ee825" />